ShaunisaGit/CFALD/README.md

 ## **Acknowledgements**

-Method developed by **Shaun Slade (shaunisagit)** with AI-assisted technical support for documentation and formulation.
+Method developed by **Shaun Slade (shaunisagit) December 10 2025 ** with AI-assisted technical support for documentation and formulation.